Skip to main content

 • Don’t smoke.

-• Keep yourself, little ones and vulnerable adults away from open fires or heaters, or candles.
+• Keep yourself, children and vulnerable adults away from open fires, heaters, and candles.

-• Avoid cooking whilst wearing contaminated clothing as being too close to a hob or grill will increase the risk.
+• Avoid cooking whilst wearing contaminated clothing as being too close to a hob or grill will increase the risk of your clothes catching fire.

 Uses for emollients